 The range of sensors that drones use is really wide and more are getting incorporated especially as sensor technology is becoming cheaper and more widely available.
 Broadly speaking sensors serve two key purposes in a drone.
 First, to help generate rich 3D images, landscapes, and Digital Elevation Maps (DEM).

-Lidar uses captured reflected Laser waves to generate images, something similar to how Sonar using reflected sound waves or Radar using reflected Radio waves.
+Lidar uses captured reflected Laser waves to generate images, something similar to how Sonar uses reflected sound waves or Radar uses reflected Radio waves.
 Multispectral imaging uses several light spectra (sometimes over 100 spectra, as in Hyperspectral imaging) to generate images, and Thermal or Infrared sensors use Infrared light to generate images.

 The second purpose for which these sensors are being adopted, is for quickly and accurately mapping the surroundings of a drone in real-time while the drone is in flight.
 This is very critical as the navigation of drone especially in autonomous mode largely depends on being able to accurately assess its surroundings.

-Robots extensively use the Simultaneous localization and mapping (SLAM) technology to map its location in real time and accordingly adjust its movement.
-Drones use SLAM along with Lidar, Ultrasonic, Infrared, parts of computer vision, and Time of Flight (ToF) sensors to accurately map its location.
+Robots extensively use the Simultaneous localization and mapping (SLAM) technology to map their location in real time and accordingly adjust their movement.
+Drones use SLAM along with Lidar, Ultrasonic, Infrared, parts of computer vision, and Time of Flight (ToF) sensors to accurately map their location.

 The ToF sensors measure the time elapsed between the signal emitted and when it is received back by the sensor.
 This is used in recreating the depth of objects and surfaces around the drone.
 In addition to this, drones use Altimeter Technology which provides good measurement of altitude and helps adjust and maintain same height while flying over uneven topography.